Ahmad0577/WadiWolves-WRO-2023/Schemes/README.txt

-These photos may be used without asking the owners.
+These are the schematics for each piece of wiring used.